 Do you have any tips for getting responses to an employment verification letter?

-If you want to try to get more in-depth answers, you could reach out to local businesses in the same industry to create a cooperative environment.
+You could reach out to local businesses in the same industry to get more in-depth answers and to create a cooperative environment.

-Of course, you’d need to be willing to fill out every employment verification form that crosses your desk, but it might be worth it to have the peace of mind that comes with knowing that you’ll receive the same courtesy in return.
+You’d need to be willing to fill out every employment verification form that crosses your desk, but it may be worth it—knowing that you’ll receive the same courtesy in return.